“There is nothing more fundamental than knowing what you are putting in your mouth.”

-While undergoing treatment for Lyme Disease, I attended a workshop, hosted by Sue Becker, that focused on the nutritional benefits of home-ground flour.
-I sat spellbound for the entire forty minute talk.
-The information from the workshop coupled with the knowledge about grain from my farmer-husband convinced me to start milling grains at home.
-I implore you to read Sue’s riveting book, The Essential Home-Ground Flour Book: Learn Complete Milling and Baking Techniques, Includes 100 Delicious Recipes and thank me later.
+While undergoing treatment for Lyme Disease, I attended a workshop, hosted by Sue Becker, that focused on home-ground flour’s nutritional benefits.
+I sat spellbound for the entire forty-minute talk.
+The workshop’s information, coupled with the knowledge about grain from my farmer-husband, convinced me to start milling grains at home.
+I implore you to read Sue’s riveting book, The Essential Home-Ground Flour Book: Learn Complete Milling and Baking Techniques, Includes 100 Delicious Recipes, and thank me later.

 My story of Lyme disease is almost a decade old now, and I am in optimum health.

 Compelling Reasons Why You Should Grind Your Grains at Home

-Before industrialized milling, wheat served as a staple in diets that reach back as far as the ancient civilizations.
+Before industrialized milling, wheat served as a staple in diets that reach back as far as ancient civilizations.
 The wheat berry (seed) contains three layers: the bran, the germ, and the endosperm.
 Commercial milling mechanically removes the bran and the germ to prevent spoilage during the shipment of bread and grain-based foods.

 The bottom line: If you want to eat bread and flour-based foods, then invest in a mill.
 Otherwise, expect to expand around the waistline and bump into other health issues.
 Whole grains milled at home can help you maintain a healthy weight and reduce the risk of serious diseases.

 Home Milling is Cost-Effective

-The expense of a grinder/mill pales in comparison to what people are willing to unload for a flat screen television.
+The expense of a grinder/mill pales compared to what people are willing to unload for a flat-screen television.
 Unlike the entertainment system perched on a wall, the mill is an investment in your health.

 There are many avenues to purchase grains for grinding:

 - a local farmer (availability based on the type of grain you want)

-I live in the Mid-Atlantic which does not produce the hard wheat that is conducive for bread baking.
-I purchase wheat grown in the Midwest.
+I live in the Mid-Atlantic, which does not produce the hard wheat conducive to bread baking.
+I purchase grain grown in the Midwest.

 Home Milling is Easy and Quick

-Mills are easier to operate than most kitchen appliances and gadgets.
+Mills are more comfortable to operate than most kitchen appliances and gadgets.
 You press the switch to “on,” pour in the desired grain, and in seconds you have a powerhouse of powdered nutrition.